akveo/react-native-ui-kitten/docs/src/articles/guides/configure-navigation.md

 export const AppNavigator = createAppContainer(HomeNavigator);
 ```

-With the code above used `createStackNavigator` function to create a stack navigation between Home and Details screens.
+With the code above we used `createStackNavigator` function to create stack navigation between Home and Details screens.
-We also used `createAppContainer` function to create `AppNavigator` the root component of your app.
+We also used `createAppContainer` function to create `AppNavigator` - the root component of your app.

 Now, the one thing we have to do is to render `AppNavigator`.